For the media

 4

-Used for stir-fries, salad dressings and finishing oil.
+Sesame oil is often used for stir-fries, salad dressings and as a finishing oil.

 With a rich, nutty flavor, this oil is perfect to infuse vegetables.
-Bruce suggests using 1 teaspoon to 1 tablespoon of sesame oil when stir-frying for two depending on taste and preference.
+Bruce suggests using 1 teaspoon to 1 tablespoon of sesame oil when stir-frying for two, depending on your taste and preference.

 “Sesame is another oil that is good for heart health, due to its cancer-fighting and anti-inflammatory compounds,” says Bruce.